North Korea fires 'unidentified projectile': South's military

 She condemned as "double standards" Southern and US criticism of the North's military developments, while the allies build up their own capacities.

-In recent days, South Korean President Moon Jae-in, who has only months left in office, reiterated at the UN General Assembly his longstanding calls for a formal declaration of an end to the Korean War.
+In recent days, South Korean President Moon Jae-in, who has only months left in office, has reiterated his longstanding calls for a declaration of an official end to the Korean War.

-The North invaded the South in 1950 and hostilities ceased three years later with an armistice rather than a peace treaty, leaving them technically still in a state of conflict.
+The North invaded the South in 1950 and hostilities ceased three years later with an armistice rather than a peace treaty.

 Pyongyang is under multiple sets of international sanctions over its banned nuclear weapon and ballistic missile programmes.

-Pyongyang has already carried out several missile launches this month, one involving a long-range cruise missile and another which the South's military called short-range ballistic missiles.
+It has already carried out several missile tests this month, one involving a long-range cruise missile and another of short-range ballistic missiles, according to the South's military.

 Talks between Pyongyang and Washington have been at a standstill since a 2019 summit in Hanoi between leader Kim and then-president Donald Trump collapsed over sanctions relief and what the North would be willing to give up in return.